 After a quick training session, patients can train on their own.
 Because NeuroBall adapts to even the smallest movement, your patient can progress with whatever movement capability they have.
 NeuroBall provides biofeedback in the form of engaging therapeutic games and activities to promote patient buy-in to their therapy and motivate them to train more.

-Extend your therapy sessions by having your patients perform high repetition therapy at home.
+Extend therapy sessions by having your patients perform high repetition therapy at home.
 NeuroBall is designed to be used by patients independently with occasional therapist check-ins.
 You can monitor compliance and progress remotely with NeuroBall’s helpful tracking software.
-And once in-clinic therapy is completed, patients have the option to continue using NeuroBall at home on their own.

 How It Works

-NeuroBall is an innovative digital therapy device designed with the input of over 300 therapists and patients.
+NeuroBall is an innovative digital therapy platform designed with the input of over 300 therapists and patients.
 Outfitted with an array of highly sophisticated sensors, it detects, measures and tracks even the smallest of movements.
-The NeuroBall Package comes with a tablet computer pre-loaded with therapy games and activities that have been specifically designed to train all of the upper extremity joints needed for Activities of daily Living (ADLs):
+The NeuroBall Package comes with a tablet computer preloaded with therapy games and activities that have been specifically designed to train all of the upper extremity joints needed for Activities of Daily Living (ADLs):

 Backed By Clinical Evidence